 Merredin Railway Museum is housed within the old Merredin railway station.
 It has a collection of railway and other items regarding the Merredin region.
 Displays include a G class steam locomotive, a diesel electric shunting locomotive, rolling stock, a signal box and photographs.
 The museum is open from Tuesdays to Sundays.
 Merredin is located approximately 260 km east of Perth.

 Old Northam Railway Station Museum

-Old Northam Railway Station houses a museum located in the former Northam railway station building on the narrow gauge railway line that closed in 1966.
+Old Northam Railway Station Museum is located in the former Northam railway station building on the narrow gauge railway line that closed in 1966.
 Displays include a former Western Australian Government Railways Pmr Class steam locomotive, rolling stock, photographs and artefacts.
 The museum is open on Sundays.
 Northam is located approximately 100 km east of Perth.

 Pemberton Tramway Company

 The Pemberton Tramway Company operates a diesel tram over a 10 km route from Pemberton to Warren River Bridge and return, along the former Pemberton to Northcliffe railway line.
 It is a scenic journey that crosses bridges and traverses tall forests.
 Trams operate on Mondays, Tuesdays, Thursdays, Fridays and Saturdays, with Sunday services during some school holidays.
 At its Pemberton depot the company has a collection of steam and diesel locomotives and various items of rolling stock.
 Pemberton is located approximately 330 km south of Perth.

 Perth Electric Tramway Society